 SAM Outillage stores 10,000 SKUs and delivers orders in just 24 hours

 Tool manufacturer SAM Outillage has gone from having an overloaded, outdated warehouse to leveraging each and every inch and even increasing its throughput.
-All of this was achieved through the installation of an automated warehouse for boxes managed by Easy WMS and pallet racking for bulky products.
+All of this was achieved through the facility of an automated warehouse for boxes managed by Easy WMS and pallet racking for bulky products.
 In its 1.48-acre logistics center in Saint-Étienne (France), SAM Outillage stores 10,000 SKUs and delivers its orders in just 24 hours.
 A large area for goods receipt along with order picking and kitting stations have been set up around the automated warehouse, speeding up the work of operators.
 After modernizing its warehouse, the company has increased the productivity of all its operations by 25%.

-Founded in 1921, SAM Outillage is a family business specializing in the design, manufacture and marketing of hand tools used in maintenance, servicing and repair operations for the industry and automotive sectors.
+Founded in 1921, SAM Outillage is a family business specializing in the design, manufacture, and marketing of hand tools used in maintenance, servicing, and repair operations for the industry and automotive sectors.
 The 10,000 items supplied by SAM are divided into five families:

-- Traditional tools: fastening, bolting, gripping, measuring and cutting instruments.
+- Traditional tools: fastening, bolting, gripping, measuring, and cutting instruments.

-- Storage to optimize work stations: workshop equipment, cabinets and toolboxes.
+- Storage to optimize workstations: workshop equipment, cabinets, and toolboxes.

 - Tire tools.

 - Automotive tools: mechanic and body shop equipment, etc.

 Innovation has always been the mainstay of SAM’s growth.
 According to Didier Denizot, the company’s Logistics Director, “over the next few years, we have before us the challenge of becoming the market-leading manufacturer of smart tools.
 To that end, it's vital that we have an Industry 4.0 factory with automated logistics.”